 Baked Herb Chicken can be made with or without cheese!
 This is a 30 minute meal that only requires 4 ingredients excluding the spices!
+This recipe can be a freezer meal as well.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.
 In the footer of this page is my full disclosure policy.